EkoLabs/eko-wp-plugin/README.md

 ### eko_is_video( \$post_id )

-Returns `true` if the post if of type eko-video. if \$post_id not provided, the default is the current post in the loop
+Returns `true` if the post is of type eko-video. if \$post_id not provided, the default is the current post in the loop

 #### eko_the_field( $field_name, $post_id )